friedcell/python-sparkpost/docs/tornado/tornado.rst

 Use in Tornado
 --------------

-To use SparkPost in with the AsyncHTTPClient, you have to import SparkPost from sparkpost.tornado instead of sparkpost and use yield before all operations as they return a Future.
+To use SparkPost in Tornado with the AsyncHTTPClient, you have to import SparkPost from sparkpost.tornado instead of sparkpost and use yield before all operations as they return a Future.

 Standalone use
 --------------